2023–24 Pittsburgh Panthers women's basketball team

-The 2023–24 Pittsburgh Panthers women's basketball team represented The University of Pittsburgh during the 2023–24 NCAA Division I women's basketball season.
-The Panthers were led by first year head coach Tory Verdi, and played their home games at the Petersen Events Center as members of the Atlantic Coast Conference.
+The 2023–24 Pittsburgh Panthers women's basketball team represented the University of Pittsburgh during the 2023–24 NCAA Division I women's basketball season.
+The Panthers were led by first-year head coach Tory Verdi, and played their home games at the Petersen Events Center as members of the Atlantic Coast Conference.

 The Panthers started the season winning only one of their first five games.
 However, their fortunes improved over the remainder of their non-conference schedule, as they won five of their last eight non-conference games.
 They finished the non-conference portion of the season with a 6–7 record.
 They lost their first six conference games before winning against Virginia.
 The Panthers lost another six games before defeating Clemson for their second conference win of the season.
-The team would go on to lose their last four regular season games.
-The Panthers finished the season 8–24 overall and 2–16 in ACC play to finish in a tie for fourteenth place.
-As the fifteenth seed in the ACC tournament, they lost their First Round matchup with Georgia Tech.
+The team lost their last four regular season games.
+They finished the season 8–24 overall and 2–16 in ACC play to finish in a tie for fourteenth place.
+As the fifteenth seed in the ACC tournament, they lost their first round matchup with Georgia Tech.
 They were not invited to the NCAA tournament or the WBIT.

 Previous season

 The Panthers finished the season 10–20 overall and 3–15 in ACC play to finish in fifteenth place.
-As the fifteenth seed in the ACC tournament, they lost their First Round matchup with Clemson.
+As the fifteenth seed in the ACC tournament, they lost their first round matchup with Clemson.
 They were not invited to the NCAA tournament or the WNIT.

-After the season Head Coach Lance White was fired.
+After the season, Head Coach Lance White was fired.
 Tory Verdi was hired as the new head coach on April 7, 2023.